ai-cfia/nachet-frontend/README.md

 docker-compose up --build
 ```

 You can then access the client at `http://localhost`.
+Take note that the backend
+image is being pulled from our Github registry and the frontend image is being
+built from the Dockerfile in the repository.
+This enables preview of local
+changes in the frontend.

 ## Deployment Environment Configuration Management